Road Camber Explained

-The turn in the road manoeuvre in particular represents the highest risk manoeuvre in terms of hitting the kerb.
+The parallel parking manoeuvre in particular represents the highest risk manoeuvre in terms of hitting the kerb.
 Many tests are failed each year due to this fault and the reason is due to road cambers – or rather the learner driver providing an inadequate level of control over their car.

 Let’s take a look at exactly what a road camber is, and how to avoid failing the driving test at the expense of those road cambers.